- Scarlett 18i8 (1st, 2nd, and 3rd Gen)

-The order the ADAT channels show up your DAW will depend on the Focusrite interface you have.
-Channel ordering charts can be found in the interface's User Guide which can be downloaded from here.
+The order the ADAT channels show up in your DAW will depend on the Focusrite interface you have.
+Channel ordering charts can be found in the interface's User Guide, which can be downloaded from here.

-Connecting the Focusrite interface to the external preamp unit in order to pass audio from the computer to the external preamp
+Connecting the Focusrite interface to the external preamp unit to pass audio from the computer to the external preamp

 The process for doing this is very similar to the above, except the optical cable would be connected from the optical output of the Focusrite interface to the optical input of the external preamp unit.
 In this example, the sync source of the Focusrite interface should be set to Internal and the sync source of the external preamp set to ADAT.